 Microchip Technology (MCHP) Outpaces Stock Market Gains: What You Should Know

-Heading into today, shares of the chipmaker had gained 2.93% over the past month, outpacing the Computer and Technology sector's loss of 1.01% and the S&P 500's gain of 0.39% in that time.
+Heading into today, shares of the chipmaker had gained 5.51% over the past month, outpacing the Computer and Technology sector's gain of 2.85% and the S&P 500's gain of 4.32% in that time.

-Investors will be hoping for strength from Microchip Technology as it approaches its next earnings release.
-On that day, Microchip Technology is projected to report earnings of $1.17 per share, which would represent year-over-year growth of 44.44%.
-Meanwhile, our latest consensus estimate is calling for revenue of $1.75 billion, up 29.11% from the prior-year quarter.
+Wall Street will be looking for positivity from Microchip Technology as it approaches its next earnings report date.
+The company is expected to report EPS of $1.17, up 44.44% from the prior-year quarter.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $1.75 billion, up 29.11% from the year-ago period.

 MCHP's full-year Zacks Consensus Estimates are calling for earnings of $4.42 per share and revenue of $6.73 billion.
 These results would represent year-over-year changes of +33.94% and +23.77%, respectively.

-Investors might also notice recent changes to analyst estimates for Microchip Technology.
+Any recent changes to analyst estimates for Microchip Technology should also be noted by investors.
 These revisions help to show the ever-changing nature of near-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

 Based on our research, we believe these estimate revisions are directly related to near-team stock moves.
 We developed the Zacks Rank to capitalize on this phenomenon.
 Our system takes these estimate changes into account and delivers a clear, actionable rating model.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate has moved 0.36% higher within the past month.
-Microchip Technology is currently a Zacks Rank #2 (Buy).
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+Over the past month, the Zacks Consensus EPS estimate has moved 0.36% higher.
+Microchip Technology is holding a Zacks Rank of #2 (Buy) right now.

-Looking at its valuation, Microchip Technology is holding a Forward P/E ratio of 19.56.
-This represents a discount compared to its industry's average Forward P/E of 25.43.
+Investors should also note Microchip Technology's current valuation metrics, including its Forward P/E ratio of 19.94.
+For comparison, its industry has an average Forward P/E of 26.17, which means Microchip Technology is trading at a discount to the group.

-We can also see that MCHP currently has a PEG ratio of 1.02.
-This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
-Semiconductor - Analog and Mixed stocks are, on average, holding a PEG ratio of 1.62 based on yesterday's closing prices.
+Investors should also note that MCHP has a PEG ratio of 1.04 right now.
+This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
+The Semiconductor - Analog and Mixed was holding an average PEG ratio of 1.64 at yesterday's closing price.

 The Zacks Industry Rank includes is listed in order from best to worst in terms of the average Zacks Rank of the individual companies within each of these sectors.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.